 It benefits teachers by teaching them personal skills of productivity, planning, and prioritization, and thereby makes better use of their time.
 Teachers adopt principles and tools to collaborate with their peers more effectively, have more meaningful relationships with students, and balance their lives to have optimum energy.

 It engages students by promoting attendance because of the culture of engagement that is established within a school.
 Students are expected to be active participants in their school community, to use their talents to better the school and to be responsible for their own learning.
 This culture makes school a friendly, safe, and fun place for students, who want to attend each day.

-It personalises learning through a tool called the “Leadership Notebook”, which becomes a central tool to personalise learning.
+It personalizes learning through a tool called the “Leadership Notebook”, which becomes a central tool to personalize learning.

-It is a customised process that is sustainable and scalable
+It is a customized process that is sustainable and scalable